2023 Wanneroo bushfire

 The 2023 Wanneroo bushfire began on 22 November 2023 in Mariginiup in the City of Wanneroo, Western Australia.
 The fire forced evacuations of residents and eighteen houses were destroyed.
 The fire destroyed over 1900 ha of land, including farmland and houses in localities in the City of Wanneroo and the adjoining City of Swan.
 The Department of Fire and Emergency Services (DFES).
-The cause of the ignition of this fire is unknown.
 The presence of fire weather was an important factor in the ignition and propagation of this fire.
 On 29 December, the DFES announced its findings that the fire was ignited by ground fire.

 Background

 A map showing the City of Wanneroo in Western Australia.
 The adjoining metropolitan LGA to its right is the City of Swan, also affected.

 The City of Wanneroo is a peri-urban city in the Perth greater metropolitan area.
 Wanneroo lies 28 km north of the Perth central business district.
 It comprises some 36 suburbs.
 On census day 2021, the population of Wanneroo was 209,111 living in 78,029 dwellings.

 Wanneroo lies within a fire prone area.
 The landscape includes vegetation with a high fuel load such as the Jarrah Forest with its undergrowth, parks and reserves.
 Wanneroo is also prone to fire weather (hot, dry, windy days) with a bushfire season between October to April.

 The suburbs of Wanneroo severely affected by the Wanneroo fire of 2023 included Banksia Grove, Mariginiup, Wanneroo, and Tapping.
 Other affected suburbs included Ashby, Carramar, Jandabup, Melaleuca, Sinagra and Wangara.